Dell Memorial Day Sale 2022: Save on Laptops, Gaming PCs & More | Digital Trends

-The Dell Memorial Day sale has begun and with it comes some amazing discounts on a wide range of laptops, gaming PCs, and gaming laptops.
+The Dell Memorial Day sale has begun and with it comes some unmissable discounts on a wide range of laptops, gaming PCs, and gaming laptops.
 If you’re looking to buy a cheap laptop or keen to treat yourself to a high-end device, there’s something for everyone here Dell’s Memorial Day laptop sales.
 To help you figure out what’s best for you, we’ve picked out some of the key highlights so there’s sure to be something to appeal to you.
-But hurry — like most Memorial Day sales, the best Dell laptop deals won’t sit around.
+But hurry — like most Memorial Day sales, the best Dell laptop deals won’t last long.

 Dell Memorial Day Sale: Today’s best deals